powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_after_adding_extensions.svg

-Done but fastidious !
-That is why Pypowsybl provides ready for use methods to create an injection and its bay with a single line.
+Done but fastidious!
+That is why Pypowsybl provides ready-for-use methods to create an injection and its bay with a single line.
 The switches are created implicitly.
-The methods take as an argument a busbar section, the one on which the disconnector is closed (note that switches on the other parallel busbar sections are open).
+The methods take a busbar section on which the disconnector is closed as an argument (note that switches on the other parallel busbar sections are open).
 You also need to fill the position of the injection as well as its characteristics.
 Optionnally, you can indicate the direction of the injection drawing - by default, on the bottom -, if an exception should be raised in case of problem - by default, False - and a reporter to get logs.